American Prairie

 Jun 17 / 7:00pm

 This world-class gut-string quartet performs one of the most revered of the entire string quartet repertoire, the late Beethoven String Quartets.
-Artists include Carrie Krause (violin), Maureen Murchie (viola), Michael Untermann (cello), and other accomplished musical artists.
+Artists include Carrie Krause (violin), Maureen Murchie (viola), Michael Unterman (cello), and other accomplished musical artists.
 Free admission.

 July